Sega CD: Development

 Sega of America was not informed of the project details until mid-1991.
 Despite being provided with preliminary technical documents earlier in the year, the American division was not given a functioning unit to test.
-According to former executive producer Michael Latham, "When you work at a multinational company, there are things that go well and there are things that don't.
+According to former executive producer Michael Latham: "When you work at a multinational company, there are things that go well and there are things that don't.
 They didn't want to send us working Sega CD units.
 They wanted to send us dummies and not send us the working CD units until the last minute because they were concerned about what we would do with it and if it would leak out.
 It was very frustrating."

 Latham and Sega of America vice president of licensing Shinobu Toyoda assembled a functioning Sega CD by acquiring a ROM for the system and installing it in a dummy unit.
 The American staff were frustrated by the Sega CD's construction.
 Former senior producer Scot Bayless said: "[It] was designed with a cheap, consumer-grade audio CD drive, not a CD-ROM.
 Quite late in the run-up to launch, the quality assurance teams started running into severe problems with many of the units—and when I say severe, I mean units literally bursting into flames.
 We worked around the clock, trying to catch the failure in-progress, and after about a week we finally realized what was happening."
-He said the problems were caused by the need for games to use more time-seeking data than the CD drive was designed to provide.
+He said the problems were caused by certain games excessively seeking to different tracks on the disc (as opposed to continuously playing / streaming), leading to overheating of the motors which repositioned the laser head assembly.